danieltorrecillas/anonymize-tiktok-link-lambda/README.md

 ### Optional Deployment Script to AWS

-There is a script to update the Lambda function with a generated `.zip` of only required files.
+There is a script to generate a `.zip` of only required files and update the Lambda function with that `.zip`.

 #### AWS Prerequisites